lanopuljic/myblog/_posts/2014-05-19-install-puppet-server.md

 ---
 layout: post
-title: "Install Puppet Server on CentOS 6.5"
+title: Install Puppet Server on CentOS 6.5
 description: "How to install Puppet Server on Centos 6.5"
 modified: 2014-05-19 09:36:56 +1000
 category: articles